2BrainsProjects/PS/code/jvm/README.md

 The repository is organized in the following classes:
 * [UsersRepository](./src/main/kotlin/pt/isel/daw/gomoku/repository/UserRepository.kt), which contains the repository related to the `User` entity;
-* [GameRepository](./src/main/kotlin/pt/isel/daw/gomoku/repository/GameRepository.kt), which contains the repository related to the `Game` entity;
-* [LobbyRepository](./src/main/kotlin/pt/isel/daw/gomoku/repository/LobbyRepository.kt), which contains the repository related to the `Lobby` entity;
 * [TokenRepository](./src/main/kotlin/pt/isel/daw/gomoku/repository/TokenRepository.kt), which contains the repository related to the `Token` entity;

 This package also contains the `JdbiTransactionManager` used to access the database, and the `JdbiConfig` used to register the mappers of the application.